yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Network/CPSW2g.rst

 .. rubric:: Using IET together with EST
    :name: iet-with-est

 Express and preemption queues/Gates may be used as part of the EST schedule.
-If only Preemption queues are in a schedule entry, preceeding an entry with Express queue, the guard band requirement reduces to 2048 nsec (0x100 = 256 * 8) so that packets don't spill over to the next sched-entry.
+If only Preemption queues are in a schedule entry, preceding an entry with Express queue, the guard band requirement reduces to 2048 nsec (0x100 = 256 * 8) so that packets don't spill over to the next sched-entry.
 Otherwise, the guard band required is as explained in the EST section.